I-City: Miscellaneous

 "True Discovery" is a reptile exhibition located behind Old Town White Coffee Shop.
 It houses a reptile collection as well as exotic animals like snakes and tarantulas.
 Among its attractions is a two headed terrapin.

 Transit

+i-City is connected by the LRT Shah Alam line via the Seksyen 7 Shah Alam LRT station through the 300 m walk, which was opened on 29 June 2026.
+The nearest gate from LRT station is to WaterWorld i-City water park.